bodywork-ml/bodywork-docs/docs/kubernetes.md

 # Setting-up Kubernetes

-If you already have access to a Kubernetes (Kubernetes) cluster, then skip to [Configuring Ingress](#configuring-ingress) - you are almost ready-to-go.
+If you already have access to a Kubernetes cluster, then skip to [Configuring Ingress](#configuring-ingress) - you are almost ready-to-go.
 If not, then please read on.

 ## Deploying Locally

 If you are new to Kubernetes or want to test deployments locally, then we recommend that you start by installing [Minikube](https://minikube.sigs.Kubernetes.io/docs/).
-Minikube will enable you with everything that you need to use Bodywork, it is well documented and supported by a large community.
+Minikube will enable you with everything you need to use Bodywork, it is well documented and supported by a large community.

 ## Managed Kubernetes Services